jonchoi/jon-choi.github.io/_posts/2018-10-05-cryptoideamaze.markdown

 <br/>

 #### Table of Contents
-1. "What is an idea maze?"
+1. The Idea Maze
 2. Before the Maze: Bitcoin then Smart Contracts
 3. Enter the Maze: The Three Theses
 4. Cognitive Dissonance
-5. Customers, Alternatives and Intermediate Utility
+5. The Way Out: Customers, Alternatives and Intermediate Utility
-6. "How are your customers faring without you?"
+6. Waiting for Catalysts: How Badly Do They Need You?
 7. The Timing of It All
 8. Assessing What's Next
     1. Sound Money: In Code We Trust
     2. Web3: UX vs Trust
     3. Open Finance: Bearer vs Registered Instruments
-9. Exploring Assumptions and Rebuttals.
+9. Exploring Assumptions and Rebuttals
-10. "How can we contribute today?"
+10. How Can We Contribute Today?
-11. Conclusion
+11. Right Values + Uncertainty = Opportunity

 <br/>